 - The Daughters of Yalta by Catherine Grace Katz (416 pages) The untold story of three intelligent and glamorous young women who accompanied their fathers, Churchill, Roosevelt, and Harriman, to the Yalta Conference in February 1945 and the conference’s fateful reverberations in the waning days of World War II.

 - Monday, May 22, 2023 7:00 – 9:00 p.m.

 - The Wisdom of the Olive Tree by Corey Stewart (296 pages) A story of learning to live with grief, injustice, and the chaos that touches all of our lives.
 (NOTE: The author will join our meeting via zoom)

-All are welcome to the book group – we are reading Frederick Douglas, Prophet of Freedom by David Blight, up to chapter 22 for this discussion.
+All are welcome to the book group – we are reading Frederick Douglas, Prophet of Freedom by David Blight, from chapter 22 to the end of the book for this discussion.
 Questions?
 Contact Deacon Margaret, email@example.com.

 Good News Gardens – Saturday March 11